 If resistance measurements are acceptable and voltage on the dark green wire is very low but not shorted to ground, the regulator may be trying to increase alternator output based on incorrect information.
 You'll need to refer to the proper service manual to determine which PCM pin is the system voltage sensing wire, and check for the presence of battery voltage.
 On older cars that have a Logic module in the passenger compartment, corroded pins in the firewall connector are a likely source of trouble.
 When this sensing wire is open, the regulator circuit might "see" 0 volts and interpret that as a severely discharged battery, or it could pick up some random voltage inside the computer and use that to determine how much output is needed from the alternator.
 Circuitry and wiring problems are typically not do-it-yourselfer repairs.
 Misguided attempts to locate these problems can result in making more work for the next person.
 To complicate matters, there is generally no wire labeled "voltage sense"; rather, some other circuit that has battery voltage when the engine is running is used.
 A problem with one of these wires usually causes a no-start condition or some other problem, but not just a charging problem.

 These charging systems are quite reliable and trouble-free, but a defective voltage regulator is not entirely unheard of.
 There are many advantages to planting the regulator inside the relatively expensive PCM, but the disadvantage is the need to replace the entire engine computer just because the regulator portion is bad, and the PCM costs more than the car is worth.
 Some people will cut the regulator wire going to the PCM (pin 20), and connect it to an externally-mounted regulator from a Chrysler vehicle from the 1970s.
 This will work fine for the charging system, and these regulators do have temperature compensation built in just like the regulator in the PCM.
 However, since the original regulator turns on and off hundreds of times per second and is monitored for proper operation by the PCM, a fault code will be memorized, ("Field circuit not switching properly"), and the "Check Engine" light may be turned on.
-The "Check Engine" light must turn on when a detected fault could adversely affect emissions.
+The "Check Engine" light must turn on when a detected fault relates to something that could adversely affect emissions.
 Incorrect charging voltages can affect fuel injectors, fuel pump pressure, and sensor readings.
 Therefore, even though an external regulator will run this charging system, the Check Engine light will always be on, so there will be no way to tell when a different problems arises.

 The brushes on many Chrysler products can be replaced without removing the alternator from the engine.
 It is common for the nuts to rust, so it will be necessary to scratch them a little to find a shiny spot from which to make measurements.
 To double-check the need for replacement, measure between the two field terminals with your ohm meter.
 Normal resistance is around 4 ohms.
 Sometimes it's necessary to rotate the pulley a little for the brushes to make good contact.
 An infinite (open) reading is proof the brushes are worn and must be replaced.